Skip to main content

 Roles define what actions users can perform.
 Examples include Admin, Viewer, Project Manager, Project Officer, and HR Manager.

-Administrators can create roles, edit role names or descriptions, assign permissions, review role usage, and delete roles that are no longer needed.
+Administrators can create roles, assign permissions, review role usage, and manage user-created roles.
+System-generated roles are available for reference but cannot be modified or deleted.

 Create A Role